All API requests require an API key. You can create and manage keys from the Scrip dashboard.

 Requests are rate-limited per organization:

-Need higher throughput?
-Contact us about enterprise rate limits.
+For higher throughput, contact us about enterprise rate limits.

 Errors